Understanding Labor Burden

 Labor Burden vs. Overhead

 Labor burden and overhead both represent costs that are not immediately visible in an employee’s base wages or a project’s direct materials.
 However, they serve different purposes in construction accounting and should be tracked separately.
-Labor burden includes costs tied directly to employing a worker—such as payroll taxes, insurance premiums, paid time off, and role-specific expenses like safety training or personal protective equipment.
+Labor burden includes costs tied directly to employing a worker, such as payroll taxes, workers’ compensation insurance, paid time off, and role-specific expenses like safety training or personal protective equipment.
 These costs fluctuate with staffing and are specific to individual employees.

 Accurately separating labor burden from overhead supports better job costing, more reliable bidding, and clearer financial reporting.
 Misclassifying these costs can lead to underpricing, margin erosion, and project tracking errors.

-For a quick reference to easily distinguish between labor burden and overhead costs, download this Cost Classification Reference:
+For a quick reference to easily distinguish between labor burden and overhead costs, download our cost classification reference guide below.

 How to Calculate Labor Burden